 When it comes to skincare, there are various types of alcohol mixed in as either a solvent, fragrance, preservative or disinfectant.
 We wrote about the different types of alcohol in skincare in the article found here.
 One prominent issue with alcohol in acne-targeted skincare or products for oily skin is precisely its drying effect.
 Initially the user may find relief from getting rid of the “oils”, but soon enough the pores begin to over work to replenish the sebum, that protective barrier our skin needs to prevent environmental toxins from penetrating the surface.
 Over-production of sebum coupled with dry, damaged tissue leads to worsening case of acne.
 Astringents and toners with high concentrations of alcohol may destroy some acne-causing bacteria, but it will come at a cost.
 It is a myth that alcohol helps acne-prone skin or prevents future acne from appearing on the skin.

-Alcohol is also commonly found in everyday toners and waterless cleansers, usually topping the list or second after water.
+Alcohol in skin care products is also commonly found in everyday toners and waterless cleansers, usually topping the list or second after water.
 Unfortunately, the drying nature of alcohol in face products provides nothing more than a thirsty skin left overnight to fend against pathogens and toxins with a half-empty tank.

 When we began formulating a prepping solution for our patients undergoing aesthetic procedures, we steadfastly kept to the principle of using no harsh alcohols.
 The botanic hydrosols, nontoxic amino acids and silky MSM wipe away debris better than any 2X2 alcohol swab I’ve come across in a decade practicing medicine.
 The skin is wholly cleansed (not sterile, doesn’t need to be for simple procedures) and conditioned with Seaside’s Cytotone Waterless Cleanser, ready to take on the botox, filler or peel.